 9 Frames Hall

-The design concept for renovation of the entrance hall of Poljane Grammar School (established in 1889) in Ljubljana, Slovenia, was to highlight the existing qualities of the historical shell - preserved wall and ceiling stucco and elaborate columns, placed in a strict symmetrical axis.
+The idea behind renovation of the entrance hall of Poljane Grammar School established in 1889 in Ljubljana, Slovenia, was to highlight the existing qualities of the historical shell - preserved wall and ceiling stucco and elaborate columns, placed in a strict symmetrical axis.
 A small square in front of the building, the entrance hall and the central staircase are all connected by this important path that has been poorly manipulated by various spatial reconstructions in the past.

 Our intervention replaces the existing unattractive ceramic floor with a stepped concrete terrazzo podium, on which nine steel spatial frames of different sizes are placed.
 Transparent glass fillers allow unobstructed views of the stucco walls and the central staircase in the background.
 These elegant black, at first sight almost fragile geometric bodies look like an abstract piece of art, encouraging students and staff to experiment with different spatial compositions, that can be used for various school exhibitions and information boards.